treeverse/lakeFS/docs/integrations/delta.md

 Note: If using the Databricks Analytics Platform, see the [integration guide](./databricks.md#configuration) for configuring a Databricks cluster to use lakeFS.

 ## Limitations
-The [Delta log](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html) is an auto-generated text file used to keep track of transactions on a Delta table sequentially.
-Writing to one Delta table from multiple lakeFS branches is possible, but note that it will result in conflicts if later attempting to merge one branches into the other.
+The [Delta log](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html) is an auto-generated sequence of text files used to keep track of transactions on a Delta table sequentially.
+Writing to one Delta table from multiple lakeFS branches is possible, but note that it will result in conflicts if later attempting to merge one branch into the other.
+For that reason, production workflows should ideally write to a single lakeFS branch that could then be safely merged into `main`.

 ## Read more